jefflee702/ML-Predictions-of-Spotify-Track-Popularity/README.md

 ```

 ### Model 2: SVM
-We created the SVM model by choosing the kernel to be rbf:
+For our second model, we constructed a SVM, designating the kernel to be rbf and utilizing the same testing and training split as previously computed.

 ```
 rbf = svm.SVC(kernel='rbf', gamma=1, decision_function_shape='ovo').fit(X_train, y_train)
 ```

-We then predicted yhat(rbf_pred) using the SVM model and X_test, and printed out the classification report:
+We predicted yhat(rbf_pred) using the SVM model and X_test, and printed out the corresponding classification report.

 ```
 rbf_pred = rbf.predict(X_test)
 cm_rbf = classification_report(y_test, rbf_pred)
 print(cm_rbf)
 ```

 ## V. Results